 Personal bio

-Ms. Lange is a Fellow of the Chartered Institute of Arbitrators and an Associate to the College of Commercial Arbitrators.
-In her arbitration practice, she focuses on thorough preparation, procedural fairness, accuracy, and efficiency.
-She recognizes the importance to the parties of timely, well-reasoned decisions that reflect a comprehensive understanding of the relevant law and the evidence presented.
+Ms. Lange is a Fellow of the Chartered Institute of Arbitrators, an Associate in the College of Commercial Arbitrators, and a member of CalArb.
+She understands the importance to the parties of timely, well-reasoned decisions that reflect a comprehensive understanding of the relevant law and the evidence presented.
+Counsel say Ms. Lange is “calm, smart, effective, and respectful” and “appropriately exercise[s] control.”
+They appreciate her “patience, empathy, warmth, candor, and professionalism,” and praise her as “an excellent mediator, one of the best.”